johndahl-now/servicenow_mid_server_docker_setup_script/README.md

      to the host.
     - A docker-compose.yaml file will be created and an instance started.

-# NOTE:
+# Upgrades:
   To update the MID Server after a platform patch or upgrade, just execute the script again.
-The existing MID will be shutdown and a new MID server created and linked to the existing MID Server record in ServiceNow.
-You will need to re-validate the instance and manually remove the old docker container.
+The existing MID will be shutdown and a new MID server container created and linked to the existing MID Server record in ServiceNow.
+You will only need to re-validate the instance and manually remove the old docker container.